-where $R\msup{E}\msub{S}(E)$ is calculated according to Eq.\,\ref{eq:ITE}.
-For comparison the data has also been fitted to Eq. \eqref{eq:polynomial}.
-Note that the fit to Eq. \eqref{eq:polynomial} systematically overestimates the data in the low and high field region, while it systematically underestimates the data in the medium field region for the data obtained after baking (red curve).
-The measurement is not well represented by the fit even if a relative high coefficient of determination $R^2$ is obtained.
-The ITE model however can explain the dependence of $R\msub{S}$ on $E\msub{pk}$ better and significantly higher $R^2$ values are found for these fits obtained for the two data sets before HF rinsing, see Tab. \ref{tab:Fit_Parameters_Alex}.
-The phenomenological fit parameters (also found in Tab. \ref{tab:Fit_Parameters_Alex}) correspond to physical meaningful parameters (compare with \cite{HR87} and quotations therein and \cite{Delheusy,Kim}) as $\beta^*$=1, $\varepsilon_r$=10, $E\msub{c}-E\msub{F}$=\unit[0.05]{eV}, $\Delta$=\unit[1.18]{meV}, $x$=\unit[1.65]{nm} and $\avg{n\msub{T}}$=\unit[3.1$\cdot10^{24}$]{1/(eVm$^3$)}, before and $\beta^*$=1, $\varepsilon_r$=10, $E\msub{c}-E\msub{F}$=\unit[0.05]{eV}, $\Delta$=\unit[1.33]{meV}, $x$=\unit[1.27]{nm} and $\avg{n\msub{T}}$=\unit[4.9$\cdot10^{24}$]{1/(eVm$^3$)} after baking.
-The values of $E\msub{c}-E\msub{F}$ are inconsistent with the band gap of Nb$_2$O$_2$ (3.4-5.3 eV \cite{Schultze}) but fit neatly the value of NbO$_2$ (0.1 eV \cite{Eyert}).
-Hence the localized states participating in the exchange are found the NbO$_2$ for which the value of $\varepsilon_r$=10 is consistent with \cite{Zhao}.
-Recent results show that after mild baking the total thickness of the oxide layer is reduced, but the thickness of the NbO$_2$ layer enhanced \cite{Delheusy}, which is consistent with an enhanced $R\msub{S,sat}\msup{E}$ and corresponding $\avg{n\msub{T}}$.
+The phenomenological fit parameters (also found in Tab. \ref{tab:Fit_Parameters_Alex}) correspond to physical meaningful parameters (compare with \cite{HR87} and quotations therein and \cite{Delheusy,Kim}) as $\beta^*$=1, $\varepsilon_r$=10, $E\msub{c}-E\msub{F}$=\unit[0.05]{eV}, $\Delta$=\unit[1.18]{meV}, $d$=\unit[1.65]{nm} and $\avg{xn\msub{T}}$=\unit[6.7$\cdot10^{15}$]{1/(eVm$^2$)}, before and $\beta^*$=1, $\varepsilon_r$=10, $E\msub{c}-E\msub{F}$=\unit[0.05]{eV}, $\Delta$=\unit[1.33]{meV}, $d$=\unit[1.27]{nm} and $\avg{xn\msub{T}}$=\unit[8.1$\cdot10^{15}$]{1/(eVm$^2$)} after baking.
+The values of $E\msub{c}-E\msub{F}$ are inconsistent with the band gap of Nb$_2$O$_5$ (3.4-5.3 eV \cite{Schultze}) but fit neatly the value of NbO$_2$ (0.1 eV \cite{Eyert}).
+Hence the localized states participating in the exchange could be found in the NbO$_2$ for which the value of $\varepsilon_r$=10 is consistent with \cite{Zhao}.
+Recent results show that after mild baking the total thickness of the oxide layer is reduced, but the thickness of the NbO$_2$ layer enhanced \cite{Delheusy}, which is consistent with an enhanced $R\msub{S,sat}\msup{E}$ and corresponding $\avg{xn\msub{T}}$.
 Another explanation for such a small $E\msub{c}-E\msub{F}$ is that the localized states are found at crystallographic shear planes in the Nb$_2$O$_5$.
 These are created by the NbO$_6$ building blocks sharing sides instead of indices \cite{HR87}.

-After HF rinsing the threshold disappears and the polynomial fit yields a better representation of the data.
-ITE losses require localized states inside a sufficiently thick dielectric (in this case NbO$_2$).
-Vanishing ITE after HF rinsing might be explained by a regrowth of a thinner fresh oxide layer with reduced NbO$_2$ content.
+After HF rinsing the threshold seems to disappear.
+NbO$_2$ is well-known for its non-solubility in water and HF.
+This suggests that the states are rather located in the crystallographic shear planes of Nb$_2$O$_5$ and not in NbO$_2$.